BaseSecrete/active_hashcash/README.md

 ### Penalties

+To improve the protection a penalty is added for pushy and bad IPs.

+### For pushy IPs

-A penalty is added for pushy IPs which submit valid stamps too fast.
+A penalty is added for IPs which submit valid stamps too fast.
 The goal is to slow down attackers using a botnet.
 The penalty rules can be defined like this.